 Crassula perforata 'Variegata', Crassula perforata var. variegata

-Crassula perforata f. variegata is a relatively fast-growing, somewhat shrubby and sprawling succulent up to 18 inches (45 cm) tall.
+Crassula perforata f. variegata is an attractive succulent shrub that grows up to 18 inches (45 cm) tall.
 The variegated leaves are up to 1 inch (2.5 cm) long and gathered at the top of the plant.
 The lower leaves lose their variegation.
 It blooms with pale yellow, inconspicuous flowers in spring.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).